Zabrane/qlnd/doc/LightningTickerplants.md

 ```

-## Opening a channel: Funding transaction
+## Opening a channel Funding transaction

 To open a channel with the now connected **TICKERPLANT** `lnd` node, we can use the [`.lnd.openChannel`](https://api.lightning.community/rest/index.html#v1-channels) API.